maltoe/autoformatbot.ex/README.md

 # config/test.exs
 config :autoformatbot,
   branch: ["master"],        # enable only for branches, set to :all for all
-  suffix: "-autoformatbot",  # Suffix to apply to branches for autoformatted commits
+  suffix: "-autoformatbot",  # suffix to apply to branches for autoformatted commits
-  adapter: {:github,
+  adapter: {:github,         # currently only GitHub
     owner: "maltoe",
-    repo: "autoformatbot.ex"
+    repo: "autoformatbot.ex",
+    access_token: {:system, "GITHUB_TOKEN"}   # retrieves token from environment variable
   }
 ```

+Then configure `mix autoformatbot` to be run after each push to `master` and set the `GITHUB_TOKEN` environment variable.

 # License